redwanfarooq/preprocessing/README.md

 - Cell Ranger genome reference package
 - Cell barcode whitelist
 2. Antibody tag list in CSV format with the following required fields (without headers):
-- tag sequence (length 15nt)
+- Tag sequence (length 15nt)
-- tag name
+- Tag name

 # Output
 Output directory will be created in specified location with subfolders containing the output of each software tool specified in the module.